Jesse Lynch Williams

 Jesse Lynch Williams (August 17, 1871 – September 14, 1929) was an American author and dramatist.
 He won the first Pulitzer Prize for Drama for his play Why Marry?
 (1917).
 He was a journalist for three New York publications and co-founded the Princeton Alumni Weekly and the Princeton Triangle Club.

 Early life

-Born in Sterling, Illinois on August 17, 1871 to Elizabeth Brown (Riddle) and Rev. Meade Creighton Williams, pastor of a Presbyterian church in St. Louis, Missouri.
+Williams was born in Sterling, Illinois, on August 17, 1871, to Elizabeth Brown (Riddle) and Rev. Meade Creighton Williams, pastor of a Presbyterian church in St. Louis, Missouri.
 His father wrote Early Mackinac and was the editor of a Presbyterian journal.
 Jesse's brothers were David.
 R. Williams, of St. Louis, and Terrell Williams, a law school professor of Washington University in St. Louis.

 His grandfather, also Jesse Lynch Williams, was appointed by President Abraham Lincoln as the government director of the roads.
 He was an engineer and constructor for the Union Pacific Railroad.